Jon Rhodes: Career

 In 1977 Jenny Boddington curated a joint exhibition of the works of Jon Rhodes and of the landscape photographer Laurie Wilson at the National Gallery of Victoria.

-Rhodes' photographs, titled Australia, consisted of 26 pairs of black and white portraits, (literally), photographed between 1972 and 1975.
+Rhodes' photographs, titled Australia, consisted of 26 pairs of black and white single images, from 1972 to 1975.

 Rhodes was one of six photographers who were commissioned by the sugar refiner CSR Limited to photograph its refinery at Pyrmont for its centenary in 1978.
 In the subsequent exhibition, CSR Pyrmont Refinery Project, Rhodes' images emphasised "the repetitive and machine-dominated nature of the work".
 He was again commissioned by CSR in 1982, and featured in the exhibition CSR Hunter Valley Coal.

-Rhodes contributed two chapters (Yaruman and Yuendumu) to After 200 Years: Photographic Essays of Aboriginal and Islander Australia Today.
+In 1986 Rhodes was commissioned by the Australian Institute of Aboriginal Studies (now AIATSIS) and contributed two chapters (Yaruman and Yuendumu) to After 200 Years: Photographic Essays of Aboriginal and Islander Australia Today.
 This publication was the work of 20 photographers who visited both urban, regional and remote Aboriginal communities between 1985 and 1987 in the course of the After 200 Years Project for the Australian Bicentennial Authority.
-The Kundat Jaru mob exhibition grew out of the After 200 Years Project and combined the photographs by Rhodes and community members at Yaruman (Ringers Soak).
-It toured the State Galleries of Victoria, New South Wales, Queensland and Western Australia in 1991-1992.
+Rhodes' Kundat Jaru mob exhibition grew out of the After 200 Years Project and features the unique combination of his and community members' photographs at Yaruman (Ringers Soak).
+It toured the State Galleries of Victoria, New South Wales, Queensland and Western Australia in 1991–1992.